Skip to main content

 Configuration Reference

-With DiscrimiNAT, the Firewall Rules attached to the applications that need filtered access to the Internet can be annotated with a set of allowed FQDNs.
+With DiscrimiNAT, the Firewall Rules attached to the applications that need filtered access to the Internet can be annotated with the set of allowed FQDNs.
 This allows creating least privilege egress policies from the protected workload to the Internet.

 info